No rentals found in Hicksville

 According to the 2010 Census, there are 41,500 people residing in Hicksville in a total of 13,412 households.
 Close to 36 percent of those households include children under the age of 18 and the median household income comes in at just a shade under $100,000 per year.
 Asians make up nearly 20 percent of the population and the majority are of Indian descent.
 Hicksville also has a popular Greek Festival held annually in September.
 Hosted by the Holy Trinity Church, the festival features Hellenic entertainment, authentic Greek food, live music and shopping.

-As of August 2017, the average apartment rent in Hicksville, NY is $1,663 for one bedroom, and $1,806 for two bedrooms.
-Apartment rent in Hicksville has decreased by -4.4% in the past year.
+As of October 2017, the average apartment rent in Hicksville, NY is $1,775 for one bedroom, and $1,900 for two bedrooms.
+Apartment rent in Hicksville has increased by 3.0% in the past year.

 There are numerous restaurants along the stretch of Routes 106 and 107 in Hicksville, as well as on Old Country Road.
 The West East Bistro, Long Island’s first organic restaurant, focuses on Asian Fusion cuisine.
 The strictly all-natural menu offers only hormone and antibiotic-free beef, poultry and pork, sustainably-sourced fish and seafood, organic produce and eggs, and dairy products from pasture-raised cows.
 The restaurant does not deep fry any of its offerings, nor do they serve soda.
 The sophisticated interior belies its strip mall location.
 Popular dishes include appetizers like “baaaaang baaaaang” shrimp made with wild Patagonian red shrimp, hot sauce, celery and gorgonzola cream, and entrees such as Barolo braised grass-fed beef short ribs accompanied by a thyme, white truffle and parmesan risotto.
 The dessert menu includes a number of gluten free desserts including the “warm and fuzzy” chocolate cake served alongside vanilla gelato and raspberry puree.